edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 * *Slack out in-class-exercises/5.1.9_simple_timer/skeleton/5.1.9_simple_timer.html*
 * *Slack the following:*

-* Make a page with a a simple timer that sends an alert and plays a sound after 15 minutes
+* Make a page with a a simple timer that sends an alert and plays a sound after 15 seconds
-* Have it send an alert when 5 minutes has passed, 10 minutes has passed and when the time is up.
+* Have it send an alert when 5 seconds has passed, 10 seconds has passed and when the time is up.
 * You will use this to time the break!

 ###### 80 minutes have passed